Bayern Crash At Mainz, Haaland Hits Hat-trick In Dortmund Defeat - UrduPoint

 Juergen Locadia fired one in before Milos Pantovic converted the winning penalty after a handball by Dortmund midfielder Axel Witsel.

-Bochum claimed their second significant scalp this year following a shock 4-2 home win over Bayern in February.
+Bochum claimed their second significant scalp this year following February's shock home win over Bayern.

 "I can understand that the fans are annoyed, but the lads didn't deserve to be insulted like that," said Dortmund coach Marco Rose.